izhank216/Node-File-Manager/README.md

 nfm node list – list all files in your Node.js installation directory

-nfm node package list <package> – check if a package exists in your node_modules or NODE_PATH
+nfm node package list <module> – check if modules are installed in a directory (for example "express")

 Health & refresh